The Road to Success Will Not Always Be Smooth.

 Believe me, I certainly adhere to the statement that, “If something ain’t broke, don’t fix it.”
 However, something that “ain’t broke,” doesn’t mean that it can’t change or evolve.

 According to the Harvard Business Review, the psychological and physical symptoms of burned-out employees in the US results in an estimated $190 Billion per year in healthcare costs.
-If our jobs and/or businesses can offer challenges and change, the burnout factor may be decreased.
+If our jobs and/or businesses can offer challenges and change, the negative patterns that lead to burnout could be decreased.

 If you are in that burnout zone, or if you fear that it is time for a change of life path, how do you choose which path to take?
 The answer starts with, what makes you happy?